Best Horizontal Carry Knives – Continuous Update

 MOLLE stands for modular lightweight load-carrying equipment.
 Basically it’s a bunch of straps and pockets stitched to the outside of backpacks, vests, pants, and whatever other piece of clothing can take the weight.

 A lot of knives that are made for horizontal carry tend to be MOLLE compatible.
 Usually this means you can fix the knife to a shoulder strap in an upside down vertical position, to the side of your backpack, and even horizontally over the stomach area in some cases.
-Not all of those positions are horizontal, but if you’re here, it’s probably because you’re looking for a way out from under the awkward tyranny of the vertical hip-carry position.
+Not all of those positions are horizontal, but if you’re here, it’s probably because you’re looking for a way out of the awkward tyranny of the vertical hip-carry position.
 You need options.
 MOLLE bags and vests are nothing but options.

 What are the Benefits of Carrying Inside the Waistband?

-It’s common for law enforcement officers to carry fixed blades this way, usually in the cross draw position, although I’ve met a few people who claim they prefer the small of the back for waistband carrying.
+It’s common for law enforcement to carry fixed blades this way, usually in the cross draw position, although I’ve met a few people who claim they prefer the small of the back for waistband carrying.
 That seems like it would add to the fuss of drawing it, but to each their own.

 Our Personal Testing Method for Horizontal Carry Knives